IB Middle Years Programme: Subject groups

 Schools can choose the subjects they teach within each subject group and how many.
 However, each subject group must receive a minimum of 50 hours of curriculum time each academic year.
 In years 4 and 5, schools can request to only require students to receive 50 hours of instruction in six of the eight subject groups.

 A student could take another "Language and Literature" course if they have sufficient proficiency in both (In MYP years 4&5 this could replace the Language Acquisition course).
 Schools are given much flexibility to allow them to introduce subjects they consider important and organize their own student assessment and reporting procedures.

-However, the MYP gives clear criteria for each subject group.
-The criteria get progressively harder with the first year of MYP using the MYP 1 criteria set, then the second and third year using the MYP 3 criteria set and finally the last two years using the MYP 5 criteria set.
-Each year, MYP students participate in one interdisciplinary activity that combines at least two of the subject groups; there is a separate criteria set for interdisciplinary learning.
+However, the MYP gives clear assessment criteria for each subject group.
+The criteria progressively get harder with the first year of MYP using the MYP 1 criteria set, then the second and third year using the MYP 3 criteria set and finally the last two years using the MYP 5 criteria set.
+Each year, MYP students should participate in one interdisciplinary activity that combines at least two of the subject groups; there is a separate criteria set for interdisciplinary learning, titled "evaluating", "synthesising" and "reflecting".